Google Redesigned How They Measure Page Speed. Here’s What to Do About It

-Even if you don't have a site replatform on your roadmap, we can help you optimize your current site's page speed, in addition to addressing your Lighthouse audit, Google Search Console setup, and SEO strategy.
+If you're interested in optimizing your current site's page speed, in addition to addressing your Lighthouse audit, Google Search Console setup, and SEO strategy, request a proposal today and let's start working together.
 Don't fall victim to slow page speed in 2019.
-Request a proposal today and let's start working together.

 - How to Achieve 100/100 with the Google Page Speed Test Tool - Moz ›